An axiomatic characterization of the Brownian map: Tree gluing and the Brownian map

-(We note that the process $\ell_a(t)$ described and constructed just above is a special case of the so-called \emph{exit measure} associated with the Brownian snake.
-See, e.g., \cite{legallspatialbranchingbook} for more on exit measures.)
+We note that the process $\ell_a(t)$ described and constructed just above is a special case of the so-called \emph{exit measure} associated with the Brownian snake.
+See, e.g., \cite{legallspatialbranchingbook} for more on exit measures.

-From this discussion, the following is easy to derive:
+From this discussion, the following is easy to derive the following proposition.

-\begin{proposition} As $a$ decreases, the process $\ell_a(T)$ evolves as a $3/2$-stable CSBP. \end{proposition} \begin{proof} The proof is nearly the same as the proof of Proposition~\ref{prop::Zisalphastable}.
+\begin{proposition} Suppose that $(X,Y)$ is sampled from $\snakeexcursionmeasure$ and $\ell_a(T)$ is as above.
+Then $(\ell_a(T) : a< 0)$ follows the excursion measure of a $3/2$-stable CSBP. \end{proposition} \begin{proof} The proof is nearly the same as the proof of Proposition~\ref{prop::Zisalphastable}.
 One has only to verify that the process satisfies the hypotheses Proposition~\ref{prop::strongstablecsbp}.
 Again, the scaling factor is obvious (one may rescale time by a factor of $C^2$, the $Y_t$ process values by a factor of $C$ and the $X_t$ process values by a factor of $C^{1/2}$); and the value of the $\ell_a(T)$ process then scales by $C$ and its time to completion scales by $C^{1/2}$, suggesting that the scaling hypothesis of Proposition~\ref{prop::Zisalphastable} is satisfied with $\alpha -1 = 1/2$, so that $\alpha = 3/2$.
-The CSBP property~\eqref{eqn::CSBPproperty} is also immediate from construction. \end{proof}
+The CSBP property~\eqref{eqn::CSBPproperty} is also immediate from the construction. \end{proof}